-The focus of this update has been on the health indicators that inform the selected CHIP priority areas and as such not all data have been updated.
-Additionally, CCO and other data have been impacted and/or delayed due to the pandemic.
+The focus of this update has been on the health indicators that inform the selected CHIP priority areas and as such not all data in this report has been updated.
+Additionally, data have been impacted and/or delayed due to the pandemic.